packetloop/packetpig/README.md

 This is a visualisation that uses Ubigraph.
 It links domains by their subdomain parts.

 Download Ubigraph from http://ubietylab.net/ubigraph/content/Downloads/ then extract and run `bin/ubigraph_server`.
 This will create a window where the visualisation will appear.
-When that's running, execute the `dns.py` script in `vis/ubigraph/dns.py` with the output of `pig/ubigraph/dns.pig`, e.g.:
+When that's running, execute the `vis/ubigraph/dns.py` with the output of `pig/ubigraph/dns.pig`, e.g.:

-    # cd vis/ubigraph
-    # ./dns.py ../../output/ubigraph-dns/part-m-00000
+    # vis/ubigraph/dns.py output/ubigraph-dns/part-m-00000

 ### Side-by-Side Charts